This post may contain Affiliate Links. Please see my Full Disclosure Policy for more details.

 Instructions

-• In a small mixing bowl, whisk together the dried lemon peel, coarsely ground black pepper, granulated garlic, dried minced onion, and salt or MSG until they are well combined.
+- In a small mixing bowl, whisk together the dried lemon peel, coarsely ground black pepper, granulated garlic, dried minced onion, salt, and MSG until they are well combined.½ cup dried lemon peel, ¼ cup coarsely ground black pepper, 2 tablespoon granulated garlic, 2 tablespoon dried minced onion, 2 teaspoon kosher salt , 1 teaspoon MSG

 Leave a Reply